BUSTED: Home raids take down drug network

 - A 32-year-old Chinchilla man will appear in the Chinchilla Magistrates Court, charged with possession of dangerous drugs

-- A 47-year-old Chinchilla woman will appear in the Chinchilla Magistrates Court, charged with possession of dangerous drugs, possession of explosives and fail to take reasonable care in respect to syringes.
+- A 47-year-old Chinchilla woman will appear in the Chinchilla Magistrates Court, charged with possession of dangerous drugs, possession of explosives & fail to take reasonable care in respect to syringes.

 - A 52-year-old Tara man will appear in the Dalby Magistrates Court, charged with possession of dangerous drugs, unlawful possession of firearms & possession of explosives.